BadmWe/dspyt-webpage/dspyt/posts/simple-telegram-bot-in-python-hosted-easily-on-heroku.md

 ---
 title: "Simple and easy heroku telegram bot in Python"
 date: "May 3, 2022"
 excerpt: "We create a heroku python telegram bot from scratch.
-We utilize python telebot library and host the project on Heroku."
+We utilize python telebot library and host the project on Heroku"
 cover_image: "/images/posts/telegrambot/pexels-cottonbro-5077039-1-e1629301426265.webp"
 time_read: "5 min"
 ---